yttriumswords/MC-Rawr/README.md

 You can download any version of minecraft, and you can still install this, I MEAN I ONLY USED APKEDITOR FOR THIS AND DID THIS IN UNDER 1 MINUTE!!!!!!!
 Also, for the art, I made it, though I traced it on ibispaint, I traced the art of an artist that also traces, yes, credits to the original owner of the base of the art lol.

 Pros for downloading this
-> Yes
+- Yes.
-> Your cool
+- Your cool.
-> You can play with your friends using hotspot
+- You can play with your friends using hotspot.
-> You can play with yourself if you dont have friends
+- You can play with yourself if you dont have friends.
-> Loneliness
+- Loneliness.
-> Sadness
+- Sadness.
-> Minecraft
+- Minecraft.